jayjayharrison/spark-kafka/README.md

 .appName("SparkSessionExample")
-.master("local[4]") 		// not need to set this in production, when not mentioned, it will refer to default config file .config("spark.sql.warehouse.dir", "target/spark-warehouse") / not need to set this, it will refer to default config file .enableHiveSupport() //enables access to Hive metastore, Hive serdes, and Hive udfs.
+.master("local[4]") 		// not need to set this in production, when not mentioned, it will refer to default config file .config("spark.sql.warehouse.dir", "target/spark-warehouse") / not need to set this, it will refer to default config file .config("spark.cores.max", "10") //cap executor. in standalone cluster, app will consume all core by default .enableHiveSupport() //enables access to Hive metastore, Hive serdes, and Hive udfs.
 .getOrCreate
 import spark.implicits._
 import org.apache.spark.sql.functions.{col,lit}

 ```
 # 2. DataFrame basic Transformation
 ```